mispalak9/Basic-Database-SQL-Assignment-/README.md

 ==Topics Covered==DAY2
-1)About The Order By Clause
+1) About The Order By Clause
 =>Multiple Column Sorts
 =>Specifying The Sort Sequence
 =>Null Values Within Sorts
-2)Using Column Aliases
+2) Using Column Aliases
-3)About Summary Functions/Aggregate functions
+3) About Summary Functions/Aggregate functions
 =>Summary/Aggregate Functions With Distinct